 How long will the service take?

 In most cases 3 to 4 visits from start to finish.
 The first visit will consist of setting up the traps.
-After that I will come back to check traps every 2-3 days.
+After that we will come back to check traps every 2-3 days.
 Most jobs take 1 to 2 weeks from start to finish.